rfree18/Personal-Website/README.md

 # Personal Website
 This is my first major exploration of HTML/CSS/Javascript/other web tech.
-It'll be interesting to see where this journey into the web wilderness takes me, so enjoy my progress!
+I've never done a full scale site from scratch before, so hopefully it turns out pretty decent.
+You can view the live version of the site at any time by visiting www.rossfreeman.me.